atelier-saulx/based/README.md

 ### Record alignment

-By default `compile()` does not alignment and the resulting data will suboptimal for access in C. If `align` is set true for `compile()` then the resulting buffers will be aligned to the expected C struct alignment on the underlying architecture.
+By default `compile()` aligns the resulting data for optimal access in C.
+If `align` is set true for `compile()` then the resulting buffers will be aligned to the expected C struct alignment on the underlying architecture. if `align` is false, then the resulting data is packed as compact as possible. `generateCHeader()` does not support unaligned mode.

-However, subrecords/nested records are not aligned as C structures even if `align` is set.
+However, currently subrecords/nested records are not aligned as C structures even if `align` is set.
 Therefore, if nested records and especially record arrays will be accessed in C care should be taking to ensure that all the records are aligned to word size.
 This was a common manual task in pre-ANSI C world.

 Typically in C this manual alignment would look something like (assuming 32bit little-endian):